jadencodes/jadencodes.github.io/_posts/2022-09-10-cloud-village-gold-hunter.md

 description: "Writeup/Solution to Defcon 2022 Cloud Village CTF: Gold Hunter(400 points)"
 ---

 This challenge turned into one of the longest and most difficult for us.
-All of us took different approaches, so I won't be including all of them.
+All of us took different approaches and I won't be including all of them.

 ## Prompt